lukaszklis/advent-of-code/README.md

 - `README.md` - Empty file where you can paste the problem descriptions for part 1 and part 2
 - `input1.txt` - Empty file for part 1 input (not tracked in git)
 - `input2.txt` - Empty file for part 2 input (not tracked in git)
+- `expectation1.txt` - Empty file for part 1 expectation (not tracked in git)
+- `expectation2.txt` - Empty file for part 2 expectation (not tracked in git)

 After generating a day, you can:

-1. Paste the problem descriptions into `README.md`
+1. Paste the problem descriptions into `README.md`.
-2. Add your input data to `input1.txt` and `input2.txt`
+1. Add your input data to `input1.txt` and `input2.txt`.
-3. Implement your solution in `solution.ts`
+1. Implement your solution in `solution.ts`.
-4. Update the expected values in `solution.test.ts`
+1. Update the expected values in `expectation1.txt` and `expectation2.txt`.
+1. Run the tests with `pnpm test` to see if your solution is correct.

 ## Scripts